fredo-dedup/RiemannTheta.jl/README.md

 Julia implementation of the Riemann Theta function.
 This package is mostly a port from Python of the same function in the Sage library `Abelfunction` (https://github.com/abelfunctions/abelfunctions).
-Beyond a given problem size(number of z in zs, dimension of z's, number of integration  points), the functions switch to a different algorithm using matrix operations resulting in very competitive timings (at the cost of memory usage).
+Beyond a given problem size (number of z in zs, dimension of z's, number of integration  points), the functions switch to a different algorithm using matrix operations resulting in very competitive timings (at the cost of memory usage).

-Itself an implementation of :
+The Sage library is itself an implementation of :

 > [CRTF] B. Deconinck, M.  Heil, A. Bobenko, M. van Hoeij and M. Schmies,